AndroidLollipop/RSI-ASR-App/README.md

 # RSI-ASR-App
+## License
+All rights to all code in this repository belong to their respective authors.
+This is the default copyright position specified by the Berne Convention, which Singapore is a party to.
 ## About
 This is an application created for an RSI project.
 At the moment, this project doesn't use any iOS-specific components and should work on Android.